 Five Great Movies for Valentine’s Day

-Unlike so many others, these classic films celebrate the positive and empowering nature of love
+Unlike so many other creative works these days, these classic films celebrate the positive and empowering nature of love

 It is difficult not to mourn the death of the romantic film and movies that once celebrated love.